lorenkp/Asteroids/README.md

 The trusty Asteroids game created with JavaScript and HTML5 Canvas.
 Uses `requestAnimationFrame()` to render smooth 60FPS, which is more efficient than `setTimeOut()`/`setInterval()`.

 *That's a GIF ...
-I promise the actual FPS is higher than 8 FPS*
+I promise the actual FPS is higher than 8*

 ## Controls